matejsmycka/C-projects-repositary/README.md

 <li>HW04: Xpath</li>
 <li>HW05: Permission check.</li>
 </ul>

-I am most proud of HW03 and HW05, we had roughly one and half weeks to complete each project, so they are not perfect.
-Assignments were graded by unit, and integration tests were not visible to us.
-Some functions were premade or poorly implemented by teachers, and we could use them after revision and correction.
+I'm most proud of HW03 and HW05, we had about a week and a half for each project, so they're not perfect.
+The assignments were graded using unit and integration tests, the design of which we didn't see.
+Some features were pre-made or poorly implemented by teachers and we were only able to use them after revising and correcting.
 <br>
 <br>
 All *.c files have 4485 (13000 words) lines of code.